She Called It Abuse. I Called It Parenting.

-My adult son confided in me that my adult daughter had told in him I was abusive to her growing up.
+My adult son confided in me that my adult daughter had told him I was abusive to her growing up.

 "How?"
 I asked.